 - An immune disorder that disrupts tear production

-A vet can treat your cat’s swollen and dry eyes with artificial tears, prescription eye drops, and medications that combat the root cause.
+A veterinarian can treat your cat’s swollen and dry eyes with artificial tears, prescription eye drops, and inflammation-reducing medications that combat the root cause.

 Anisocoria